The Best Toronto Itinerary: 2 or 3 Days

 15 minutes

-The Distillery District is a 15 minute walk from the St. Lawrence Market.
+The Distillery District is one of the oldest neighbourhoods in Toronto, and still has its cobbled streets and Victorian buildings.
+Its just a 15-minute walk from the St. Lawrence Market.
 Simply walk east along The Esplanade street, and you’ll soon find yourself there.

-The Distillery District is enclosed with walls, but entrance is free.
-(As long as you aren’t visiting during the annual Christmas market – then you need a ticket.)
+The Distillery District is enclosed with walls, but the entrance is free.
+(As long as you aren’t visiting during the Christmas market- then you need a ticket.)

 4. Explore the Distillery District